rage/java-programming-fall-19/data/part-5/1-learning-object-oriented-programming.md

 ```

 <!-- Kun olemme luoneet luokan Viisari, muuttuu kellomme selkeämmäksi.
 Nyt kellon -- eli viisarien -- tulostaminen on suoraviivaista, jonka lisäksi viisarin eteneminen on piilotettu luokkaan Viisari.
 Koska viisarin palaaminen alkuun tapahtuu automaattisesti Viisari-luokkaan määritellyn yläraja-muuttujan avulla, on viisarien yhteistoiminta hieman erilaista kuin kokonaisluvuilla toteutetussa ohjelmassa.
 Kokonaisluvuilla toteutetussa ohjelmassa tarkasteltiin ylittääkö viisaria kuvaavan kokonaisluvun arvo ylärajan, jonka jälkeen arvo asetettiin nollaksi ja seuraavaa viisaria kuvaavan kokonaisluvun arvoa kasvatettiin.
 Viisari-olioita käytettäessä minuuttiviisarin eteneminen tapahtuu kun sekuntiviisarin arvo on nolla, ja tuntiviisarin eteneminen tapahtuu kun minuuttiviisarin arvo on nolla. -->
 Once we've created the ClockHand class, our clock becomes clearer.
-Now, printing the clock, i.e., the clock hand,  is straightforward, and the hand's progression is hidden away in the ClockHand class.
+Now, printing the clock, i.e. the clock hand,  is straightforward, and the hand's progression is hidden away in the ClockHand class.
 Since the hand's return to the beginning happens automatically with the help of the upper-limit variable defined by the ClockHand class, the way the hands work together is slightly different than in the program implementation that uses integers.
 The program that used integers looked at whether the value of the integer that represented the clock hand exceeded the upper limit, after which its value was set to zero and the value of the integer representing the next clock hand was incremented.
 Using clock-hand objects, the minute hand advances when the second hand's value is zero, and the hour hand advances when the minute hand's value is zero.

 <!-- ```java
 Viisari tunnit = new Viisari(24);